 The website currently has Level AA conformance to the Web Content Accessibility Guidelines (WCAG) 2.0.
-Our most recent web accessibility audit for this website was carried out between 3 and Nov 17, 2016.
+Our most recent web accessibility audit for this website was carried out in September 2022.

 We are aware of some areas on the website where we could improve accessibility.
 We are currently working to achieve this.
 We hope that this website will achieve “Level AAA” conformance to the Web Content Accessibility Guidelines (WCAG) 2.0 and are committed to ensuring we continue to achieve Level AA conformance as a minimum.

 |Areas for improvement, time-lines for improvement, and alternatives|